chapmanu/hummingbird/README.md

 ---

-### This application is no longer supported.
-See https://github.com/chapmanu/ira.
+#### This application is no longer supported by Chapman University.
+If you are a Chapman developer, please see [the Inside Streaming application](https://github.com/chapmanu/ira).

 ---